JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 Sometimes, a new skill is just one new skill.
 But most of the time, you can combine a new skill with other skills you already had to create even *more* skills.

-Each of those new skills—the ones you expicitly add, and the ones you gain by combining existing skills—may be valuable in its own right.
+Each of those new skills—the ones you explicitly add, and the ones you gain by combining existing skills—may be valuable in its own right.
 And the more valuable skills you have, the more opportunities you'll get and the more you can earn throughout your career.

 **A simple real-world example**